stko/struge/README.md

 ### implementation.yaml
 This file finally contains everything which is needed to calculate the final implementation of a project.

-This file can also contain element definitions, but its main purpose is to contain the layout instruction of how to make the final source codes out of the given project and components properties.
+This file can also contain element definitions, but its main purpose is to contain the layout instruction of how to build the final output out of the given project and components properties.

-This build is done with the help of the `Jinja Template Engine`
+This build is done with the help of the [Jinja Template Engine](https://jinja.palletsprojects.com/en/stable/templates/)

 ## Struge and the Jinja Template Engine
 The [Jinja Template Engine](https://jinja.palletsprojects.com/en/stable/templates/) allows to take a textual template (everything is possible, as long it is any kind of text) and inject some data into it, which is provided by the Struge data objects.